alex1blackhole/alex1blackhole/README.md

 <br>

 ## About
-I'm Alexandr Nasonov , a  <b>Frontend developer</b>.

-I have more than <b>5 years of experience</b> in related job positions.
+Greetings, I am Alexandr Nasonov, a proficient <b>Frontend developer</b>.
+With over <b>5 years of hands-on experience</b> in various related job positions, I have honed my expertise to deliver high-quality results in web development.

-I also like to talk about the latest research and web technologies, espacially about frontend.
+In addition to my technical skills, I am also highly enthusiastic about staying up-to-date with the latest research and breakthroughs in web technologies, more specifically in Frontend development.
+Engaging in meaningful conversations about the latest industry trends and advancements is a great passion of mine.

 ## Languages and Tools
 <p>